steverangel/SDTFE/README.md

 # SDTFE
-This code computes the surface density field from a particle set using the DTFE method described in the paper, Parallel DTFE Surface Density Field Reconstruction.
+This code implements the method for computing a surface density field from particle data described in the paper, Parallel DTFE Surface Density Field Reconstruction, see author section for details.
+It was developed for computing gravitational lensing effects using the flat-sky approximation from N-body cosmological simulations.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a copy of the project up and running on your local machine for development and testing purposes.
+Tested on macOSX 10.13.3 High Sierra.

 ### Prerequisites

-This software uses Qhull for the Delaunay triangulation library. http://www.qhull.org
+This software uses Qhull for the Delaunay triangulation library.
+[Qhull](http://www.qhull.org)

-Optional, but recomended, is libtiff for visualization of the resulting field. http://www.libtiff.org
+Optional, but recomended, is libtiff for visualization of the resulting field. [libtiff](http://www.libtiff.org)

 ### Installing